MicrosoftDocs/win32-pr.pt-br/desktop-src/wsw/wsdl-support.md

 ## <a name="security"></a>Segurança

-Consulte a seção segurança no tópico da [ferramenta do compilador do Wsutil](wsutil-compiler-tool.md) .
+Consulte a seção de segurança no tópico [ferramenta do Compilador Wsutil.](wsutil-compiler-tool.md)